 Why Fall Is An Ideal Time to Plant

-September and October is an excellent time to transplant perennials, shrubs and trees, particularly in the Southwest, where winters are mild and the summers are extremely hot.
+September and October is an excellent time to transplant perennials, shrubs, and trees and trees across the country.
+But in the Southwestern US, where winters are mild and the summers are extremely hot, fall is the best time to plant!
+Cooling air temperatures and warm soil temperatures are ideal for establishing new transplants.
 Although you won't see a lot of stem and leaf growth in the fall, the plants are busy growing new roots.
 With the arrival of spring, the fall-planted garden is ready to burst forth with vigorous new growth and a profusion of flowers.

 Fall Planting: Growing Strong Roots